-Staff Augmentation: What it is and How it Works?
+Staff Augmentation in your business: What it is and How it Works?

 Staff augmentation is a business strategy that allows companies to quickly and easily increase their workforce by hiring temporary staff to meet specific project needs.
 This strategy is commonly used in the technology and IT industries, where there is a high demand for specialized skills and expertise.